The Secrets of Generating Art Ideas

 Teachers would find it less important to show examples of last year's best student examples.
 It would no longer feel important to flood the students with examples by great artists before the lesson starts.
 Students have class time and the benefit of instruction to produce a rich stash of ideas for their artwork.

 Art History and the art world content becomes concept centered rather than product centered.
-Works are studied for why they were made and for how the artist strategized them.
+Works are studied for why they were made (how did they serve the cultural and societal needs of the time) and for how the artist strategized them.
 Teachers learn to teach this way by analyzing accomplished artists and how they each generate their ideas.
 Students study art history, but to avoid confusion, they would not study art history as a way to get an idea for their work.
-They would generate ideas, do artwork, and then the teacher would direct them to historical exemplars that also employed some aspect or concept similar to the the student's work.
+They would generate ideas, do artwork, and then (after the creative work) the teacher would guide them to historical exemplars that also employed some aspect or concept similar to the the student's work.

 Turning Grading Criteria Inside Out

 The grading criteria is also turned upside down and inside out.
-This is not a rubric yet, but it is a list of ideas that might form the basis for the assessment rubric when the art course is directed toward getting ideas rather than getting preconceived end products.
+This is not a rubric yet, but it is a list of ideas that might form the basis for the assessment rubric when the art course is directed toward generating creative ideas rather than getting preconceived end products.

 The grade is based on: